 D-peptides have the potential to become an important new class of drugs.
 Navigen has assembled a team of outstanding scientists with extensive experience in D-peptide discovery and optimization.
 Our team is committed to establishing Navigen as the industry leader in bringing important new D-peptide therapies forward.
 We have validated the benefits of D-peptides as drugs with our novel viral entry inhibitor for the treatment and prevention of HIV.
 This compound, CPT31, has been shown to be safe, potent, and efficacious in non-human primates.
-Navigen plans to initiate Phase 1 human studies for CPT31 in January 2019.
-We are also developing a D-peptide for cancer immunotherapy that targets SIRPα, an innate checkpoint inhibitor and a D-peptide anti-TNF that we expect to have significant delivery and antigenicity advantages over current biologics.
+Navigen plans to initiate Phase 1 human studies for CPT31 in the first quarter of 2020.
+We are also developing a D-peptide for cancer immunotherapy that targets SIRPα, an innate checkpoint inhibitor, and a D-peptide anti-TNF that we expect to have significant delivery and antigenicity advantages over current biologics.

 CPT31 for Treatment and Prevention of HIV